relevance/hooppps/README.md

 Hooppps is a mobile-friendly [dribbble](http://dribbble.com) browser.
 Why?
 Well, we love dribbble and we all have iPhones, Androids, and other smart-phones, but dribbble does not have a mobile stylesheet.
 When the dribbble API came out, some iPhone apps hit the app store but that didn't service everybody and they cost money for a limited version of dribbble.
 We just wanted to browse shots and players!

-Hooppps is built on Rails 3 and uses the [Swish](http://github.com/jeremyw/swish) gem to use the dribbble API.
+Hooppps is built on Rails 3.1 and uses the [Swish](http://github.com/jeremyw/swish) gem to use the dribbble API.

 ## FEATURES

 * Popular Shot landing page (lists shots and some data about the shot)
+* Everyone and Debut shots pages (via top nav)
 * Link to shot page
-* Tweet Shot (needs improvement)
+* Share shot on twitter
 * List comments and link to players' pages
 * Link to player page (lists player's shots and player and data about player/shots)
 * Follow player on twitter